Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 }
 ```
 add above alias to your `/etc/bash.bashrc` file\
-then `. /etc/bash.bashrc` to see the changes
+then you can run `. /etc/bash.bashrc` to see the changes
 - make command prompt awesome

 open `/etc/bash.bashrc` file\